Boundary Value Problems for Dirac Operators on Graphs: Boundary conditions

 The following lemma gives a characterization of disjoint collections of cycles:

-\begin{lem} If $G$ is a digraph such that for every vertex $v\in V(G)$ the in-degree $id(v)$ and the out-degree $od(v)$ are both equal to one, then $G$ is a disjoint collection of cycles. \end{lem}
+\begin{Lemma} If $G$ is a directed multigraph such that for every vertex $v\in V(G)$ the in-degree~${\rm id}(v)$ and the out-degree ${\rm od}(v)$ are both equal to one, then $G$ is a disjoint collection of cycles. \end{Lemma}

-\begin{proof} It is easily checked that, in this case, $\mathcal{A}(G)$ is a $G$-permutation.
-By Theorem \ref{thm:perm}, the directed adjacency matrix defines a decomposition $S$ of $G$ into directed trails.
+\begin{proof}It is easily checked that, in this case, $\mathcal{A}(G)$ is a $G$-permutation.
+By Theorem~\ref{thm:perm}, the directed adjacency matrix defines a decomposition $S$ of $G$ into directed trails.
 However, if a trail in $S$ passes a vertex twice or two distinct trails intersect at a vertex, then the in- and out-degrees of the vertex would be greater than one, which would contradict the assumption.
 Consequently, $G$ is a disjoint collection of cycles. \end{proof}

-\begin{prop} The directed adjacency matrix $\mathcal{A}(G)$ of $G$ is non-singular if and only if $G$ is a disjoint collection of directed cycles.
+\begin{Proposition} The directed adjacency matrix $\mathcal{A}(G)$ of $G$ is non-singular if and only if $G$ is a disjoint collection of directed cycles.
 In this case, the determinant of $\mathcal{A}(G)$ is given by the formula